 During the episode, she learned her grandfather may have met Packnett Cunningham’s grandmother while he visited one of her siblings — solving the mystery of how her father was conceived.

 “This wasn’t even a figment of my imagination,” Packnett Cunningham told Gates.
 “It’s not as though there was a story there, and there were holes to fill in.
 There was no story because I did not know anything about my grandfather.”

-Other individuals to be featured this season include actor Terry Crews, actor and director Regina King and fashion journalist André Leon Talley, among others.
+Other individuals to be featured this season include actor Terry Crews, actor and director Regina King and the late fashion journalist André Leon Talley, among others.
 New episodes of "Finding Your Roots" air Tuesdays on PBS.